Precisely controlled colloids: A playground for path-wise non-equilibrium physics: First-passage times

-Note that a short-time bias is, in fact, typical, i.e., whenever not (almost) \emph{all} observed trajectories reach the target, the estimated mean first-passage time (or its inverse, the rate) will suffer from this bias since the first-passage and the exit time are controlled (essentially dominated) by the long-time behaviour of $\wp(\tau)$ \cite{Redner2001,Olivier,A_PRX}.
+Note that a short-time bias is, in fact, typical.
+Specifically, whenever not (almost) \emph{all} observed trajectories reach the target, the estimated mean first-passage time (or its inverse, the rate) will suffer from this bias.
+This occurs because the first-passage and the exit time are controlled (essentially dominated) by the long-time behaviour of $\wp(\tau)$ \cite{Redner2001,Olivier,A_PRX}.